CodeLieutenant/swoole-curl-issue/README.md

 -> NO FURTHER TESTING DONE

-My assumption is that everything works fine for `php < 8.3` as PHP 8.2 works file (testing done with the same docker image, installing PHP 8.2)
+My assumption is that everything works fine for `php < 8.3` as PHP 8.2 works fine (testing done with the same docker image, installing PHP 8.2)